jhertout/ecoCode-python-test-project/README.md

 Step 2 : send Sonar metrics to local SonarQube
 ---

-`mvn org.sonarsource.scanner.maven:sonar-maven-plugin:3.9.1.2184:sonar -Dsonar.login=admin -Dsonar.password=XXX`
+`mvn org.sonarsource.scanner.maven:sonar-maven-plugin:3.9.1.2184:sonar -Dsonar.login=MY_SONAR_TOKEN`

 Step 3 : check errors
 ---

-on local SonarQube, check if each Python file contains (or not) the rule error defined for this class (for example : you can search for tag `eco-conception` rule on a special file)
+on local SonarQube, check if each Python file contains (or not) the rule error defined for this class (for example : you can search for tag `eco-design` rule on a special file)